PhpPayments/PaymentsLib/README.md

 http://github.com/PhpPayments/PaymentsLib

-This plugin is thought to provide a generic API for different payment processors.
+This library is thought to provide a generic API for different payment processors.
+Every processor compatible with this library can be used in the same way, no need to learn something about yet another payment provider.

 The idea is to wrap every payment processor into the same interface so that it becomes immediately usable by every developer who is familiar with this API, removing the need to learn all the different payment providers and their specific APIs and SDKs.